Rock13.com

 How did it get here - A brief history of Rock13.com

 By FTP of course (Related RFCs at the Open Directory).
+While it originally got here with FTP you should be using Secure FTP or another secure method now.
 Seriously, when I got my first computer in January 1998 I quickly got the urge to start making my own web pages.
 After viewing some page sources and not understanding what was going on, I got an account on Tripod.
 My interests at the time became the topic of my website.
 I soon tired of the online wizard Tripod made available and went in search of a tutorial.
 I began learning to write HTML in February 1998 when I discovered Joe Barta's tutorials.
 (Now at pagetutor.com; free and member based material.)

 The semester came to an end and my web design work was limited to editing files locally since I did not have an ISP yet.
 I spent the summer reviewing the portions of Joe's tutorials I had saved and pounding out an all new site.
 That fall I was back online and started refining my site.
-However, it still looked about like any other amateur site, circa 1998, and really didn't improve until I moved it to my ISP account and began reading the Usenet group alt.html (where I can still be found from time to time).
+However, it still looked about like any other amateur site, circa 1998, and really didn't improve until I moved it to my ISP account and began reading the Usenet group alt.html.

 Most recently I got my own domain Rock13.com.
-I have continued to expand the original topics and incorporate Amazon.com products related to the content.
-I am using SSI and CGI for more interactivity and easier maintenance.
-I've also started using Perl to do some preprocessing of files.
+I have continued to expand the original topics, write about new topics, and build other websites.
+I am using SSI and CGI for more interactivity and easier maintenance and have been brining some JavaScript in more recently (2009) as the state of browser support has improved dramatically in the decade since I started this.

 Who put it here